AskarNyssan/YoloV4-tensorflow-2.0/README.md

 - CSPDarknet53 backbone with Mish activations,
 - SPP Neck,
 - Training loop with YOLOv3 loss.
-Also the whole Yolov4 architecture can be found in Schema scaled yolov4.xls
+Also the whole Yolov4 architecture can be found in excel file  "Schema scaled yolov4.xls".

 ## 4. Reference
 https://github.com/ethanyanjiali/deep-vision